roqua/autovar/README.md

 The `measurements_per_day` argument specifies how many measurements were taken per day.
 This default is 1.
 It is assumed that every day has exactly this amount of measurements, and that the first measurement in the dataset was the first measurement on that day.

 The `log_level` argument sets the minimum level of output that should be shown (a number between 0 and 3).
 A lower level means more verbosity.
 Specify a log_level of 3 to hide messages about the exogenous columns being added.

+The `add_days_as_exogenous` argument adds days as exogenous dummy variables to VAR models.

+The `add_dayparts_as_exogenous` argument adds day parts as exogenous dummy variables to VAR models.

 #### Syntax